 Ellis has received many honors including membership in Pi Kappa Lambda and Phi Kappa Phi honor societies, and was named as one of OC Metro Magazine’s "Ten Women Making a Difference" in 2002 for her work in the field of music education.
 She was appointed editor of Flute Talk Magazines monthly column, “Let’s Talk Picc” (all about the piccolo) in 2003 and was appointed to the NFA’s national pedagogy committee in 2007.
 Ellis served as program chair for the National Flute Association National Convention held in Anaheim in 2010.
 She was part of the teaching artist faculty at the International Piccolo Symposium in Omaha, Nebraska, in 2013 and has also lead masterclasses in Victoria, British Columbia, Canada.
-Most recently she waa the piccolo teaching artist for the Redlands Flute Festival in May, 2019, and taught the Flute Panel Masterclass for MTAC’s first ever virtual convention in July, 2020.
+Most recently she was the piccolo teaching artist for the Redlands Flute Festival in May, 2019, and taught the Flute Panel Masterclass for MTAC’s first ever virtual convention in July, 2020.

-In 2011, she was named music director of the Laguna Flutes, a 25 member flute ensemble which concertizes throughout Orange County.
+in 2011, she was named music director of the Laguna Flutes, a 25 member flute ensemble which concertized throughout Orange County.
 The group was chosen to perform at the National Flute Association Convention in 2020, which was postponed due to the pandemic, and will now perform in Washington DC in August, 2021.
 Cindy is currently on faculty at Vanguard University and Saddleback College.

 Ellis is married to Pacific Symphony’s trumpeter Tony Ellis, and they share their home with three rescued Labrador retrievers.
 In her “spare time,” she enjoys reading, cooking and fitness and has also taken performance driving coursework at the Mario Andretti Driving Academy with her husband.

 Ellis is a Powell artist, playing a custom made 19.5K flute.
 Learn more about her by visiting her website, www.cindyellisflute.com.

 Follow her on Facebook (Cynthia Ellis), Instagram and Twitter.